10 best women’s hiking boots and shoes for every trek, from mountain climbs to country walks

 Material: Primeknit textile

-The cheerful free hikers are fantastically comfortable and feel more like trainers than boots once on, with a close-fitting knit-style sock around the ankle that also stops rain and debris getting in.
+The cheerful Free hikers are fantastically comfortable and feel more like trainers than boots once on, with a close-fitting knit-style sock around the ankle that also stops rain and debris getting in.
 The soles are tough and grippy without weighing you down.
 The main part of the boot is delightfully soft and flexible when on – if you find most hiking boots restrictive, you’ll love these.
-The downside here is that the free hikers aren’t waterproof, and are best used only for summer hikes and for casual use – and they’re pretty pricey for boots that don’t offer rain protection.
+The downside here is that the Free boots aren’t waterproof, and are best used only for summer hikes and for casual use – and they’re pretty pricey for boots that don’t offer rain protection.

 Waterproofing: Danner Dry